ktamura2021/rois-ds-joint-2022/BioHackrXiv/paper.md

 Among the various biological resources, ortholog information can play a central role in integrating the biological data of multiple species [@Chiba2015].
 Various orthology finding tools are available, but they provide different results.
 It is important to examine the difference for plant research.

-Here, we selected five plant genes to figure out the differences of orthology finding tools
+Here, we selected five plant genes to figure out the differences of orthology finding tools.

 # Hackathon results